 This paper describes four principles that should inform the design of a lasting legal architecture to counterterrorism: First, the architecture should reflect an understanding of the strategic value of law in substance, process, and policy.
 Second, the architecture should reflect the threats it is intended to address, including the potential catastrophic nature of the physical threat, which distinguishes this form of terrorism from that of the past.
 Third, with limited exception, the law should avoid absolutes—in the authority asserted; in the authority prohibited; or, in bureaucratic design.
 Finally, the architecture should be lasting, which means among other things that it should be “constitutionally inclusive” in design.
 A lasting and inclusive architecture will improve security—by maximizing the Executive’s authority to act, sustaining support for tools and policies, and improving the opportunity and efficacy to appraise U.S. actions.

 2 Advance J. ACS Issue Groups 21-35 (2008)

 Scholarly Commons Citation

 Baker, James E., "The Twenty Year Test: Principles for an Enduring Counterterrorism Legal Architecture" (2008).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1451.
+1451.